Robert J. Kleberg, Jr. and Helen C. Kleberg Foundation

 Key Takeaways for Grant Writers

 • Relationship is paramount: First-time applicants face significant challenges.
-If your organization has never been funded, consider whether there are opportunities to build a relationship before applying, or be prepared for a long-term cultivation strategy.
+If your organisation has never been funded, consider whether there are opportunities to build a relationship before applying, or be prepared for a long-term cultivation strategy.

 • Medical research requires institutional backing: Individual researchers cannot apply directly; applications must come through institutional sponsored research offices, and institutions may only submit one proposal per cycle.
-Organizations not funded in 10 years must use pre-request process.
+Organisations not funded in 10 years must use pre-request process.

 • Texas-based institutions have advantage: Especially for medical research, preference is given to Texas-based institutions, with particular priority for those with "long-standing relationships, preferably in Texas."